isomerpages/sla-geospatial/index.md

   - infobar:
       title: GEOSPATIAL
       subtitle: The Location of Things
-      description: Geospatial information is location data on a map.
-The "where" element enhances communication and optimisation in our Smart Nation and the Future Economy.
+      description: Geospatial information is data with a location element.
+It is also about the science of “where” and has the potential to underpin major advancements in society.
   - infopic:
       title: Mapping and Remote Sensing
       subtitle: The Geospatial Spectrum